A01752391/Videojuego/GDD.md

 - _Power-Up_Use:_ On your turn, you can activate a power-up instead of making a traditional move, or as an enhancement to a move (depending on the power-up type).
 Click to select the power-up, then click on the target (a piece, square, or zone) to apply its effect.
 - _Available Power-Ups:_
   1. Piece powerups
   - Shield: Temporarily protects a piece from capture for one turn.
   - Blast: Destroys a selected enemy piece instantly (just for pawn, knight and bishop).
   - Swap: Swap positions of any two of your pieces on the board.
 You'll lose your turn by using it.
   - Extra move: Grants an immediate second move within the same turn (different pieces).
   2. Board powerups
   - Fence: Lock a tile for three turns.
-    - Horizontal portal: Allows a piece to move from one end of the board to the other one (just for knight and queen).
+  - Horizontal portal: Allows a piece to move from one end of the board to the other one (just for rook and queen).
   - Cage: Immobilizes the piece for three turns.
   - Evolution: Allows you to select a random tile, if a pawn falls there it transforms in a knight or bishop.
   3. Movement powerups
   - Pawn range: Changes the range of movement of the pawn.
 Moves two tiles, instead of moving one tile.
   - Reducer: Reduces the range of motion of a piece (just for knight, bishop and queen).
   - Crazy king: Change the king's range of movement to act as queen for three turns.
 - _Two Rounds:_
   1. _Round 1:_ standard mid‑game setup—race for points and powers.
   2. _Round 2:_ fresh mid‑game layout where the trailing player receives an _advantaged formation_: